funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 .. note::
     This argument test if a URL which is inside the given file is available.
-    It ONLY test full URLs.
+    It ONLY tests full URLs.

     As example: